 Speak with a Las Vegas Medical Malpractice Lawyer at De Castroverde Law Group Today

-The attorneys at De Castroverde Law Group have decades of experience helping individuals throughout Nevada obtain just compensation for emergency room errors and other forms of medical malpractice.
+The medical malpractice attorneys at De Castroverde Law Group have decades of experience helping individuals throughout Nevada obtain just compensation for emergency room errors and other forms of medical malpractice.
 If you are concerned that you or a family member received substandard care in an emergency room, our team will conduct a thorough investigation to determine if you may be entitled to compensation.

 To speak with one of our attorneys about what happened, call (702) 222-9999 or contact us online today.